CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Related Work

-Temporal knowledge graph forecasting has been addressed using a variety of approaches.
-Methods based on {deep graph networks} combine message-passing with sequential models to capture both structural and temporal patterns; notable examples include RE-Net~\cite{Jin2020renet}, RE-GCN~\cite{Li2021regcn}, xERTE~\cite{Han2021xerte}, TANGO~\cite{Han2021tango}, RETIA~\cite{Liu2023retia}, and CEN~\cite{Li2022cen}.
+\paragraph{Approaches for TKG forecasting} Temporal knowledge graph forecasting has been addressed using a variety of approaches.
+Methods based on {deep graph networks} combine message-passing with sequential models to capture both structural and temporal patterns; notable examples include RE-Net~\cite{Jin2020renet}, RE-GCN~\cite{Li2021regcn}, xERTE~\cite{Han2021xerte}, TANGO~\cite{Han2021tango}, RETIA~\cite{Liu2023retia}, CEN~\cite{Li2022cen}, and DiMNet~\cite{dong2025dimnet}.
+Graph Hawkes Neural Network (GHNN) \cite{han2020ghnn} utilizes temporal point processes to estimate conditional probabilities of future events in continuous time.
+The intensity for a candidate fact is conditioned on a continuous-time recurrent state that decays as time passes since the last relevant past event, and is updated by each new occurrence, so that both, recency and frequency of a fact occurence, shape the prediction.
+Extending this line of work, HERLN~\cite{du2025hawkes} incorporates community-aware embeddings with a Hawkes-process-based relational graph convolutional network.
 Another line of work leverages {reinforcement learning} agents to discover temporal paths, such as CluSTeR~\cite{Li2020cluster} and TimeTraveler~\cite{Sun21TimeTraveler}.
-Other approaches include history-based prediction in CyGNet~\cite{Zhu2021cygnet}, the use of local and global encoders in TiRGN~\cite{Li2022TiRGN}, contrastive learning in CENET~\cite{Xu2023CENET}, latent relation mining in L2TKG~\cite{Zhang2023L2TKG}, and temporal path encoding in TPAR~\cite{Chen2024TPAR}.
-More recently, {LLM-based models} such as zrLLM~\cite{ding2024zrllm} and GenTKG~\cite{liao2024gentkg} have been proposed to incorporate semantic information into TKG forecasting.
+Other approaches include history-based prediction in CyGNet~\cite{Zhu2021cygnet}, the use of local and global encoders in TiRGN~\cite{Li2022TiRGN}, candidate-specific temporal context modeling in CRAFT~\cite{zhang2024modeling}, contrastive learning in CENET~\cite{Xu2023CENET}, latent relation mining in L2TKG~\cite{Zhang2023L2TKG}, temporal path encoding in TPAR~\cite{Chen2024TPAR}, and tensor factorization with timestamp encoding in an extended TNTComplEx~\cite{dileo2026tensor}.
+More recently, {LLM-based models} such as zrLLM~\cite{ding2024zrllm}, CoH~\cite{xia2024chain}, and GenTKG~\cite{liao2024gentkg} have been proposed to incorporate semantic information into TKG forecasting.